stellar/go/services/horizon/internal/docs/reference/admin.md

 ## Prerequisites

 Horizon is dependent upon a stellar-core server.
 Horizon needs access to both the SQL database and the HTTP API that is published by stellar-core.
 See [the administration guide](https://www.stellar.org/developers/stellar-core/learn/admin.html
 ) to learn how to set up and administer a stellar-core server.
-Secondly, horizon is dependent upon a postgresql server, which it uses to store processed core data for ease of use.
+Secondly, horizon is dependent upon a postgres server, which it uses to store processed core data for ease of use.
 Horizon requires postgres version >= 9.3.

 In addition to the two prerequisites above, you may optionally install a redis server to be used for rate limiting requests.